k8sland/verifier_labs/README.md

 To validate your lab:

 1. cd to the corresponding lab number
+2. Edit the job.yml manifest and replace the `-u=fernand` with your own name
-2. Deploy!
+3. Deploy!

       ```shell
       kubectl apply -f k8s
       ```

-3. Your instructor will notify you with your results
+4. Your instructor will notify you with your results

 ---
 <img src="assets/imhotep_logo.png" width="32" height="auto"/> © 2020 Imhotep Software LLC.